bitcoin/bitcoin/doc/README_windows.txt

 Peercoin 0.8.4 BETA

-Copyright (c) 2011-2019 Peercoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2019 Peercoin Developers Distributed under the MIT software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
 This product includes